panospet/small-api/README.md

 }
 ```
 And this is our main check that our API is up and running!

+#### Authentication
+All POST, PATCH, DELETE requests need basic authentication.
+Please use the username/password of the user you created
+in the previous steps.

 ### Categories requests
 #### Get Categories
 ```